aws/s2n-tls/docs/USAGE-GUIDE.md

 This API matches the PSK identity received from the client against the server's known PSK identities list, in order to choose the PSK to be used for the connection.
 If the PSK identity sent from the client is NULL, no PSK is chosen for the connection.
-If the client offered PSK identity has no matching PSK identity with the server, an error will be returned.
+If the client offered PSK identity has no matching PSK identity with the server, s2n-tls returns an error.
 Use this API along with the optional **s2n_psk_selection_callback** to select a PSK for the connection.

 **s2n_psk_selection_callback** is a callback function that the server calls to select a PSK from a list of offered PSKs.
 Use this callback to implement custom PSK selection logic.
 By default s2n-tls server chooses the first identity in its PSK